jkrangh/PetAPI/README.md

 3. DbSet in PetAPIContext called '[model]s'
 4. interfacename added to entityInterfaces in PetAPISourceGenerator

-This will generate mentiond files automatically
+This will generate mentioned files automatically

 Dataseeder in Data.DataSeeder for spicing up demoing